 The Arsenalna metro stop is nearby the Pecharsk Lavra complex so it’s not super out of the way to visit.

-Visit the heart of Kiev at Maidan Square
+Visit the heart of Kyiv at Maidan Square

-Many of the free walking tours of Kiev will start at Maidan Square, so if you do one of these tours it’s quite likely you’ll see Maidan Square and her tell-tale angel statue at some point during your stay in Kiev.
+Many of the free walking tours of Kyiv will start at Maidan Square, so if you do one of these tours it’s quite likely you’ll see Maidan Square and her tell-tale angel statue at some point during your stay.

 Explore the craft beer & cocktail scene